-For more than 40 years, Boys Hope Girls Hope has been helping scholars rise up from economically disadvantaged backgrounds and strive to reach their full potential.
+For 45 years, Boys Hope Girls Hope has been helping scholars rise up from economically disadvantaged backgrounds and strive to reach their full potential.
 In 16 cities across the US and Latin America, Boys Hope Girls Hope programs serve youth who want to create successful futures for themselves.
 Our scholars join the program to have a long-term partner on their journey to college and into their first career.
 They seek the academic resources, extracurricular opportunities, life skills, emotional and spiritual support, and mentor relationships we provide.

 from families below the US poverty line

 Since 1991, 99% of scholars graduating high school in our program have gone on to college.
 In 2015, only 69.2% of high school graduates across the country went on to college (US Bureau of Labor Statistics, 2016).

 Over the past 10 years, Boys Hope Girls Hope annual college persistence rates (collegians on track to earn their degree) have been steady at over 90%.
 The national average college persistence rate is 71.2% (National Student Clearinghouse Research Center, 2016).

 Since 2000, more than 300 Boys Hope Girls Hope scholars have graduated from college and gone on to become professionals, parents, and community volunteers.

 We are proud of our more college graduates.

 Boys Hope Girls Hope scholars have gone on to become professionals, parents, and community volunteers.

 Success at the individual level is multiplied: scholars break the cycle of poverty for themselves and the next generation in their families, give back to their communities through both volunteer work and positive role modeling, and go on to be leaders in the industries in which they choose to work.